Making good progress, Jess has reached 25% of the target!

 School Bus Project https://www.facebook.com/groups/296832694286282/

-Jess has started their fundraising journey, show your support with a donation!
+Jess has launched a fundraising campaign, show your support with a donation!